Previewing Aether, Manchester, the new private terminal at MAN.

 A detailed overview of every aspect of Aether, the new way to travel from Manchester Airport (and avoid the regular passenger terminals).

-If you were lucky enough to try Manchester Airport’s private terminal PremAir in 2019 then their new product Aether will look familiar.
+If you were lucky enough to try Manchester Airport’s private terminal PremAir in 2019 then the new product Aether will look familiar.

 That’s because this new, and luxurious, way to pass through Manchester airport is the former PremAir terminal rebranded and revamped.
 It’s probably doing Aether a disservice to say that it’s a way to pass through MAN as you almost completely avoid the airport, which for some will mean that it’s absolutely worth the money.